atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 Processing options
 ~~~~~~~~~~~~~~~~~~

-These options influence the core of the calculation of the analogy search.
-They do not change the result, but the calculation time.
+These options influence how the search for analogs is performed, which has no impact on the results, only on the calculation time.
 The choices are as follows:

 * Multithreaded - as long as the computer has at least two processors.
-This is clearly the fastest version, and it is even faster when the computer has processors.
-But, as mentioned above, calculations can become unstable on Windows and this option is therefore not recommended for Windows.
+This is by far the fastest version.
-* Standard (Insertion in the date table) - this option is the second fastest and is perfectly stable (therefore recommended).
+* Standard - this option is slower than the previous one as it uses a single thread.
 The approach is to limit the size of the date vector to the desired number of analogues and to insert new dates as long as the analogy score is better than those already present.

 .. image:: img/preferences-adv-processing.png
    :align: center